Static Build

-Fumadocs is fully compatible with Next.js static export, allowing you to export the app as a static HTML site without a Node.js server.
+You can enable Next.js static export, it allows you to export the app as a static HTML site without a Node.js server.

 /**